qiekub/ideas/Roadmap.md

 ### TODO:
 - Edit / Questions
 	- How can people add sources to their answers? #design #ui_flow
-	- ❓ How do I prevent spam?
+	- ❓How do I prevent spam?
 		A cookie / sessionID / userID / fingerprint / ...?
 		Are the better ways? / More privacy-optimistic ways?
 	- More Questions: